luke-marks0-temp/token-difr/README.md

 # dict_keys(['meta-llama/Llama-3.3-70B-Instruct', 'meta-llama/Llama-3.1-8B-Instruct', ...])
 ```

-In addition, OpenRouter sometimes uses different model names, but often just uses the lower case version of the HuggingFace name.
+OpenRouter typically uses the lowercase version of the HuggingFace name, but some models differ.

 ### Adding a New Model